Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Results and Discussion

 \subsection{Classification Results}

 Results for different classification algorithms are shown in Table~\ref{tble_classification_results}.
-We can observe that overall Logistic regression is almost a clear winner in case of Spike2vec.
-All the classifiers in case of Spike2Vec clearly outperform the corresponding classifiers with OHE.
-This performance for different evaluation metrics shows the effectiveness of using $k$-mers instead of one hot encoding for feature vector representation of the spike sequences.
-Also, we can observe that although the performance of RC in case of Spike2Vec is not better than LR, it is significantly better than LR and NB however in terms of training runtime.
+Note that overall logistic regression is a clear winner in case of Spike2Vec.
+All of the classifiers in case of Spike2Vec clearly outperform the corresponding classifiers with OHE.
+This performance for different evaluation metrics shows the effectiveness of using $k$-mers instead of OHE for representing the spike sequences.
+Also, we can observe that although the performance of RC in the case of Spike2Vec is not better than LR, it is significantly better than LR and NB, however, in terms of training runtime.
 Therefore, we can conclude that overall LR is better in terms of prediction performance with Spike2Vec while RC is better in terms of runtime along with comparable performance to LR.